theleoborges/purely-functional-data-structures/README.md

 # purely-functional-data-structures

-Clojure code and solutions to the book [Purely Functional Data Structures](http://amzn.to/UcIidh).
+Clojure versions of the code and solutions from the book [Purely Functional Data Structures](http://amzn.to/UcIidh).